Nettas/volterra-eks-vk8s-guide/README.rst

 B. Deploy a distributed workload to the Volterra GLobal Network Regional Edge (RE)
 #####################################################################################

 Volterra provides mechanism to easily deploy distributed app services to Regional Edge (RE) locations by using the Volterra Global Network.
-First, in Step (1) we will create a virtual K8s (vK8s) spanning multiple geographic locations, and then in the Step (2) deploy a Find-a-Store app service and an updated BuyTime Online front-end closer to the RE locations, which will improve app performance by delivering the applications closer to geographicaly-dispersed end users.
+First, in Step (1) we will create a virtual K8s (vK8s) spanning multiple geographic locations, and then in the Step (2) deploy a Find-a-Store app service and an updated BuyTime Online front-end closer to the RE locations, which will improve app performance by delivering the applications closer to geographically-dispersed end users.

 1. Create a vK8S Cluster
 #####################